OPLSS/videography/README.md

     * Apple Thunderbolt
   * laser pointer

-## Video Camera Properties
+## Video Camera Features

-The camera must support these features:
+The video camera must support these features:

   * zoom
   * auto and manual focus
   * white balance
   * exposure compensation
-  * common video file format: MPEG-4, MOV, etc.
+  * a popular video file format: MPEG-4, MOV, etc.

 If the camera records in MPEG-4 format, it _may_ stop recording after 30 minutes.
 In this case, each 80-minute session will consume at least two files.

-## A/V lead and Assistant
+## Lead and Assistant Videographers

-The OPLSS coordinator should designate a primary audio-visual lead and an assistant.
-The lead will be responsible for all aspects of operating and maintaining the A/V equipment.
+The OPLSS coordinator should designate a lead videographer and an assistant.
+The lead is responsible for all aspects of operating and maintaining the A/V equipment, as well as editing and publishing the recordings.
 The assistant should be familiar with this document in order to record a session if the lead is unavailable.

 ## Camera Operation Best Practices